What is the same about the DJs?

 Absolutely!
 We only book one event per DJ per day, and are happy to accommodate post-contract changes with at least 30 days’ notice.

-Yes, and we will provide proof for your venue on request.
+Yes, and they will provide proof for your venue on request.

 Will the DJ require a meal at my event?